Atlinx/OneNote-PDF-Cropper/README.md

 # ✂ iPad OneNote PDF Cropper 📄

-A file context menu option for your computer that removes the margins from PDF that's exported from a OneNote page.
-It leaves you with an clean annotated PDF.
+A tool that removes the margins from 8.5 x 11 inch PDFs exported from OneNote.
+It's available as a right-click menu option when you right click a file.
+This works with Mac, Linux, and Windows.

 ## Important Notes

-The PDF must be exported using **Microsft Print to PDF on OneNote Windows** or any other **exporter that creates pages**.
+The PDF must be exported using **Microsft Print to PDF**, **ADOBE PDF**, or any other **exporter that creates pages**.
+The resulting PDF should be centered horizontally and vertically aligned to the top.

 This cropper **does NOT work with PDFs exported by iOS**, because iOS will export a large single page PDF.